 Vocal cord paralysis occurs when nerve impulses to the voice box (larynx) are completely disrupted.
 It can affect one’s ability to speak and breathe.
 If there is partial disruption of the nerve, then the condition is referred to as vocal cord paresis.
 The result, in either case, is a weakened voice that sounds breathy and tires easily.

 Vocal cord paralysis not only prevents you from emitting normal vocal sounds but it can also create challenges while swallowing.
-Since vocal cords sit atop the trachea (windpipe), the folds close when ingesting food, drink, and mouth saliva.
+Since vocal cords sit atop the trachea (windpipe), then fold closed when ingesting food, drink, and mouth saliva.
 If either or both of the folds don’t close all the way, food, drink, or saliva will “go down the wrong pipe” and cause choking, coughing, and gasping.

 Causes of Vocal Cord Paralysis

 Vocal cord paralysis does not discriminate.
 It can affect males and females of any age, from birth to old age.